junxit/us-congress-bills-111/metadata.md

 - 2010-07-14 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by voice vote.(text: CR H5563-5564)
 - 2010-07-15 — Received in the Senate.
 Read the first time.
 Placed on Senate Legislative Calendar under Read the First Time.
 - 2010-07-19 — Read the second time.
 Placed on Senate Legislative Calendar under General Orders.
 Calendar No. 465.
+- 2010-11-18 — Amendment SA 4711 agreed to in Senate by Unanimous Consent.
+- 2010-11-18 — Amendment SA 4711 proposed by Senator Reid for Senator Baucus. (consideration: CR S8046; text: CR S8046) In the nature of a substitute.
+- 2010-11-18 — Amendment SA 4712 agreed to in Senate by Unanimous Consent.
+- 2010-11-18 — Amendment SA 4712 proposed by Senator Reid for Senator Baucus. (consideration: CR S8046; text: CR S8046) To amend the title.
+- 2010-11-18 — Measure laid before Senate by unanimous consent. (consideration: CR S8046)
+- 2010-11-18 — Passed Senate with an amendment and an amendment to the Title by Unanimous Consent.
+- 2010-11-18 — Passed/agreed to in Senate: Passed Senate with an amendment and an amendment to the Title by Unanimous Consent.
+- 2010-11-18 — Senate amendment agreed to: Amendment SA 4711 agreed to in Senate by Unanimous Consent.
+- 2010-11-18 — Senate amendment agreed to: Amendment SA 4712 agreed to in Senate by Unanimous Consent.
+- 2010-11-18 — Senate amendment proposed (on the floor): Amendment SA 4711 proposed by Senator Reid for Senator Baucus.(consideration: CR S8046; text: CR S8046)
+- 2010-11-18 — Senate amendment proposed (on the floor): Amendment SA 4712 proposed by Senator Reid for Senator Baucus.(consideration: CR S8046; text: CR S8046)
+- 2010-11-18 — Senate amendment submitted
+- 2010-11-18 — Senate amendment submitted